 Drain the mozzarella and squeeze out as much liquid as you can.
 Pat dry with kitchen paper, then tear into small pieces.

-Pop the parsley and mozzarella to one side for now.
+Set the parsley and mozzarella aside for now.

 Meanwhile, sandwich each pork steak between two pieces of baking paper or cling film.

-Pop onto a board, then give it a bash with a rolling pin or the bottom of a saucepan until it’s 0.5cm thick.
+Pop onto a board, then give them a bash with a rolling pin or the bottom of a saucepan until they’re 0.5cm thick.

 Cut each pork steak in half lengthways to make 2 strips.

-Thread the bombetta onto a skewer (see ingredients for amount), 2 bombettas per skewer, then transfer to a lined baking tray.
+Thread the 2 of the bombettas onto 1 skewer per person, then transfer to a lined baking tray.

 While everything's in the oven, heat a drizzle of oil in a medium saucepan on medium heat.

-Add the vegan 'nduja and fry for 30 secs.
-Then, stir in the chopped tomatoes, chicken stock paste, onion marmalade, sugar and water for the sauce (see pantry for both amounts).
+Add the vegan 'Nduja (add less if you'd prefer things milder) and fry for 30 secs.
+Next, stir in the chopped tomatoes, chicken stock paste, onion marmalade, sugar and water for the sauce (see pantry for both amounts).

-Spoon the sauce onto one side of your plates.
-Lay the bombetta skewers on top pf the sauce (1 skewer per person).
+Spoon the sauce onto one side of your plates, then lay the bombetta skewers on top of the sauce.
 Sprinkle over the remaining parsley.

-Serve the crispy potatoes and green veg alongside.
-Drizzle some oil over the veg and season with salt and pepper.
+Sprinkle the truffle zest over the parmesan potatoes and toss to coat.
+Serve the truffle potatoes and green veg on the side.
+Drizzle some oil over the veg and season with salt and pepper to finish.

 Enjoy!